corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 This has an impact on how you can use these traits in your code.
 Dyn compatibility is based on a set of rules that determine whether a trait can be turned into a trait object.

-Once you understand why these rules exist, they stop looking like arbitrary compiler errors and start pointing at real design choices.
+Once you understand why these rules exist, you'll know how to get around them by choosing a better design for your trait.
-You'll see the tradeoffs between compile-time generics and runtime polymorphism, and learn when each one fits.
+Fixing the issue is mostly about tradeoffs between compile-time generics and runtime polymorphism and learning when each one fits.
-Knowing your options lets you write more deliberate, flexible Rust.
+This lets you write more deliberate, flexible Rust.

 {% info(title="Quick Summary", icon="crab") %}